yext/eslint-config/README.md

 ## Configs

-This package offers four pre-built configs:
+This package offers three pre-built configs:
-- A default config for rules shared between all our configs, and is automatically extended by our other configs.
-- "vanilla-js" config for vanilla javascript specific rules.
+- A default config for vanilla javascript specific rules
 - "typescript" config for typescript specific rules
 - "typescript-react" config, which extends our "typescript" config with react rules